-Evaluate different ways to structure your sale to minimize taxes and maximize selling price.
+When preparing your business for sale, evaluate different ways to structure your sale to minimize taxes and maximize selling price.
 For example, one popular element is an earnout, where part of the selling price is contingent on the business achieving agreed-upon financial benchmarks over a specified time.
 Earnouts allow buyers to mitigate performance risks and give sellers an incentive to provide post-sale assistance.

-A fundamental question buyers and sellers both ask is what the company is worth in the current market.
+A fundamental question that buyers and sellers both ask is what the company is worth in the current market.
 To find the answer, business valuation professionals look beyond net book value and industry rules of thumb.

 They can also estimate the value of buyer-specific synergies that result from cost-saving or revenue-boosting opportunities created by the deal.
 Synergistic expectations entice buyers to pay a premium above fair-market value.

-Ask a tax professional to calculate your after-tax sales proceeds under different scenarios to find the option that works best for you and your buyer.
+Deal structure is an important consideration to understand before sitting down at the negotiating table.
+When preparing your business for sale, ask a tax professional to calculate your after-tax sales proceeds under different scenarios to find the option that works best for you and your buyer.